shirashiki/misc/git_cheat_sheet.md

 The simplest way to use git, use this when you want to work alone directly in master.

+- Getting files from a remote branch (first time).
+This will download the repo in your machine.
+`git clone <repo url>`

-- Update the branch in local repository, getting contents from remote.Go to the repository and then do:
+- Update the branch in local repository, getting contents from remote.
+Go to the repository and then do:

 `$ git pull`